nammayatri/systems/README.md

 # systems

-The Nix systems we build for.
+The Nix systems we build & cache for.

 To be consumed in [omnix](https://omnix.page/om/ci.html), as: